[Two Bridges/Chinatown, NYC]

 - Lip balm from LUSH in a reusable tin.

 - My iPhone with its Pela Case made of “flaxstic,” which will eventually break down in a composting facility, unlike plastic cases that will never biodegrade.
+They also ship their products in 100% recyclable packaging.

 - Keepcup for coffee and smoothie stops!
 I’ve gotten more compliments (and weird looks) on this than almost anything else I carry.

-- My mason jar that’s currently filled with my trash for the sake of the challenge, but it’s also good for carrying home food scraps, on-the-go coffee or bulk food runs, water, and basically everything you might need a container for.
+- My mason jar is currently filled with my trash for the sake of the challenge, but it’s also good for carrying home food scraps, on-the-go coffee or bulk food runs, water, and basically everything you might need a container for.

-Truthfully, I carry much more than this most days and use a backpack from Timbuk2 (who has a lifetime warranty and recycles their bags) to further enable myself as a chronic over-packer.
+Truthfully, I carry much more than this most days and use a backpack from Timbuk2 (who has a lifetime warranty and recycles their bags) that allows me to further enable myself as a chronic over-packer.
 But these ten items, along with a tiffin or other container to bring lunches to work, have helped me avoid my biggest trash vices: to-go coffee cups, napkins, plastic utensils and straws, throwing compostable food waste in the trash out of convenience, and plastic bags and food packaging at the grocery store.
-Once you figure out what your own trash vices are, it’s much easier to decide how to prepare yourself to avoid them – and once you’re prepared, it only becomes easier and more convenient to do so.
+Once you figure out what your own trash challenges are, it’s much easier to decide how to prepare yourself to avoid them – and once you’re prepared, it only becomes easier and more convenient to do so.